wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/faq/refunding-lightspeed.md

 ### How long does it take before a customer get their money back?
 The time of processing varies per payment method.
 For more info please visit our [page about refunds](https://docs.multisafepay.com/faq/refunds/how-long-does-a-refund-take-to-process/).

-### I Created a refund in the MultiSafepay Merchant panel, can I still refund via Lightspeed?
+### I Created a refund in the MultiSafepay Control, can I still refund via Lightspeed?
 Yes.
 MultiSafepay refunds cannot exceed the maximal transaction value.
-If a partial refund is done in the Merchant panel and later a refund is done via Lightspeed we will calculate maximum amount possible and use this amount if the original amount exceeds the maximal transaction value.
+If a partial refund is done in the MultiSafepay Control and later a refund is issued through Lightspeed, we will calculate the maximum amount possible and use this amount if the original amount exceeds the maximal transaction value.